Scene Properties Panel

 The Scene Properties panel features a set of parameters affecting the scene.
 All of them are really useful and worth playing a bit with each of them to understand how they work.

-- Gamma - controls the gamma level of the environment image;
+- Level — controls the initial reflection level of the floor;

 - Decay — controls the level of decay of the reflection.
 This lets you have better reflection of the objects closer to the floor, effectively make the reflection “disappearing” in the floor;

 - Roughness – controls how smooth is the floor, and so how distorted is reflection.